 Part 6 of our 6 part fixed income educational series: Tools to build your corporate bond XTB portfolio

-If you would like more help selecting XTBs there are a range of Starter Packs available.
+If you would like more help selecting XTBs there are a range of Starter Portfolios available.
 They have been developed to take the guess work out of building a portfolio of XTBs.
-Each Starter Pack has a defined investment strategy and approach.
+Each Starter Portfolio has a defined investment strategy and approach.
 Each pack has been developed according to a range of quantitative rules.

 Starter Packs currently available are: